 - Adequate reserves to cover maintenance and major repairs, such as for roofing and elevators.

-Make sure you receive from the seller the condo documents, articles of incorporation and bylaws of the homeowners association.
-These should include notification of any ongoing litigation and special assessments.
-You may also want to ask for minutes of the homeowners association meetings for the past year.
-Read the condo documentation carefully and make your approval a condition of the purchase.
-Most states have enacted laws governing the sale of condominiums; check with your state’s division of real estate.
+For extra measure, you may also want to ask for minutes of the homeowners association meetings for the past year.
+Most states have enacted laws governing the sale of condominiums so check with your state’s division of real estate.

 If your mortgage is being held up by a low appraisal or a condo association, try to remember your options.
 In the end, you can use your knowledge to your advantage to make sure your mortgage approval chances stay high.